top of page

 Materials Required:

---Sealed bin (We highly recommend the "Mainstays 11.8 Cup Tritan Food Storage Containers") or 8-16oz deli cups for smaller counts.
+--Sealed bin (I highly recommend the "Mainstays 11.8 Cup Tritan Food Storage Containers") or 8-16oz deli cups for smaller counts.

 --400 mesh: 35μm ultrafine mesh (Can be bought at Springtails US)